gattaca-com/based-op/docs/docs/scaling.md

 To increase performance, it is essential for the sequencer to transition to continuous block building, ensuring that useful work is performed throughout the entire block time rather than waiting until the end to create a block.
 Through pipelining, transactions are continuously simulated, cached, and pre-sorted in parallel.
 This ensures that when block sealing is triggered, a valid block is immediately available.

 To further increase performance and throughput, block time is divided into several sub-slots, each of which is individually sorted.
-These block fragments (`frags` for short) are shared with the network before the block is fully built.
+These block fragments (frags for short) are shared with the network before the block is fully built.
 This approach enables pipelining of the block replay (discussed below).
 Frags are lightweight since they are simply a sequence of transactions (without state root etc).

-[link to section]

 ### Block replay